 The A-GPS client is used to send assistance data to the GPS receiver.
 This is most useful in areas with poor GPS reception.

-The A-GPS functionality is only available with the following GNSS receiver models:
+The A-GPS client functionality is only available with the following GNSS receiver models:

 - Res-SMT GG